-First held in 2014 and now an event that has taken place at two-year intervals at a purpose-built site just east of Cholpon-Ata, the World Nomad Games is an increasingly high-profile event that has brought considerable international attention to Kyrgyzstan.
-Focusing on those pursuits that Central Asia, and Kyrgyzstan in particular, excel at, the games are a showcase for all manner of traditional nomadic sports, in particular equestrian ones.
-In 2018 they hosted more than 3,000 athletes from 77 countries, and I spent four days experiencing all that they had to offer; these are my highlights.
+First held in 2014, the World Nomad Games is becoming an increasingly high-profile event.
+Originally held at a purpose-built site just east of Cholpon-Ata in Kyrgyzstan, the games focus on those pursuits that Central Asia excel at.
+A showcase for all manner of traditional nomadic sports, in particular equestrian ones, in 2018 the games hosted more than 3,000 athletes from 77 countries.
+I spent four days experiencing all that they had to offer; these are my highlights.

 The site at Kyrchyn Gorge was a celebration of culture © Carys Homer